Pitbull Rottweiler German Shepherd Mix: The Perfect Guard Dog

 - Tan-pointed – black base with rust, tan, or mahogany points on chest, above eyes, on cheeks, underside, and legs, and under the tail

-- Sable – rare in this mix but is an agouti base meaning hairs are banded; colors usually range include a mixture of grays, blacks, and browns; some sables are redder than others
+- Sable is rare in this mix but is an agouti base meaning hairs are banded; colors usually range from grays, blacks, and browns; some are redder than others.

 - Tan-white markings common

-- Fawn – white on the face and chest common; this mix may or may not have a black facial mask
+- Fawn-white on the face and chest is expected; this mix may or may not have a black facial mask.

 - Liver – brown

 You can expect your mix to live about 12 to 16 years depending on her size.
 A Pit Bull can live 10 to 15 years, a German Shepherd 9 to 13 years, and a Rottweiler 8 to 10 years.
 Dogs over 100 pounds will have a shorter lifespan than their smaller counterparts.

 Pitbull Rottweiler German Shepherd Mix Puppies for Sale